Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Industry 4.0

-More efficient processes, data-based decisions and the ability to recognize consumer wishes at an early stage - Industry 4.0 makes all of this possible.
-It supports manufacturing and offers particularly great potential for industrial production in the food sector.
+More efficient processes, data-driven decision-making, and the ability to anticipate consumer preferences – that’s what Industry 4.0 enables.
+It supports manufacturing and offers huge potential, especially in industrial-scale food production.

-The basis for the IoT is big data.
-This technology enables companies, such as food manufacturers, to store, filter, process and evaluate large volumes of data.
-This allows patterns to be identified that can reveal optimization potential for production processes, for example.
+The foundation of IoT is big data.
+This technology allows food manufacturers to store, filter, process, and analyze large volumes of data.
+The insights reveal patterns and optimization potential – for example, in production processes.

-Additive manufacturing makes it possible to create flexible objects.
-The 3D printer layers thin layers of plastic or metal to print three-dimensional objects.
-The food industry is now also increasingly working with 3D printers.
-Products such as marzipan and chocolate can be printed without any problems and development is also progressing with more complex foods such as pizzas.
+Additive manufacturing makes it possible to create flexible objects layer by layer.
+The 3D printer applies thin sheets of plastic or metal to build three-dimensional bodies.
+The food industry is increasingly experimenting with 3D printing.
+Products such as marzipan and chocolate are already being printed, and development continues with more complex foods such as pizzas.

 Mockup of Yaveon Papers

-With guide to digital success in the food industry.
+Guide to digital success in the food industry

-We will show you how to identify the processes in your food company that you should digitize.
+We show you how to identify the processes in your food company that are best suited for Digital Transformation.

-These are the benefits of digital transformation in food industry
+The benefits of Digital Transformation in the food industry

-Strict controls during production are a major time waster - if manual steps are necessary.
-Digital technologies support quality assurance, reveal potential for improvement and provide security.
-All this creates products with maximum quality.
+Strict quality checks during production can be a huge time drain when manual steps are required.
+Digital technologies support quality assurance, highlight areas for improvement, and provide security – resulting in products of the highest quality.

 4. Work from anywhere